javierRguez/kelisto-challenge/README.md

 ![This is an image](./src/assets/img/screenshot.png)

+## Objetive

+The main idea of this project is to create a structure for a large future application;  clean, modular and extensible.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.